Yankees slugger Stanton says he’ll enjoy Miami homecoming

-MIAMI (AP) — Giancarlo Stanton sat in the visitors’ dugout before batting practice, which gave him a different angle of Marlins Park’s kitschy, colossal home sculpture.
+MIAMI (AP) — Giancarlo Stanton sat in the visitors’ dugout before batting practice Tuesday, which gave him a different angle of Marlins Park’s kitschy, colossal home sculpture.

 “I still don’t like it,” he said with a laugh.
 “But it won’t be going off if I hit one.”

-Stanton activated the moveable sculpture more than any other player before leaving the Marlins, which made Tuesday a homecoming for the New York Yankees slugger in a two-game series in Miami.
+Stanton activated the moveable sculpture more than any other player before leaving the Marlins, which made Tuesday a homecoming for the New York Yankees slugger as they began a two-game series in Miami.

-He was in a genial mood facing a media scrum of three dozen.
-Speaking of himself in the plural, he said it was weird but good to be back, and said he harbored no hard feelings about the way his time with the Marlins ended after eight seasons.
+Stanton received a warm ovation from the crowd when he stepped to the plate in the first inning.
+He saluted, waved and patted his chest as he looked to the stands.
+He then singled sharply to left field.

 Most Read Sports Stories